gkwa/distinctdeer/README.md

 ## Motivation

-When rapidly prototyping and experimenting with new ideas, starting with a clean slate is crucial.
-This tool addresses two key challenges in the iterative development process:
+When rapidly prototyping and experimenting with new ideas, starting with a clean slate is crucial to keeping a clear head.
+This tool `distinctdeer`, addresses two key challenges in the iterative development process:

 1. The need to eliminate time spent thinking up project names by quickly fetching them from a predefined list
 2. Keeping track of which project names have been used

-The tool is especially useful when working with AI assistants (like Claude) for project scaffolding, where you want to:
+`distinctdeer` is especially useful when working with AI assistants (like Claude) for project scaffolding, where you want to:

 - Start multiple variations of projects with different approaches
 - Avoid being encumbered by existing dependencies